kubernetes/sig-release/release-process-documentation/release-team-guides/bug-triage.md

 In practice, you should fix anything simple that saves folks time and doesn't usurp the decision-making of the SIGs.
 For example, adding/modifying kind and priority labels, or making PR labels match issue labeling.
 However, you should never decide whether something is in or out of a milestone; the SIG or the Release Team Lead needs to do that.

+The job relates to both the Features Lead and CI Signal Lead roles.
+Understanding the in-bound features is important during the Early Release phase.
+Having an awareness on current test status is also critical, even though there is a specific lead for that area.
+The [documentation for CI Signal lead role](ci-signal-playbook.md) includes a listing of special high risk test categories to monitor with useful information for the Bug Triage Lead to also understand.
+The Bug TriageLead should regularly interact with the peer leads for Features and CI Signal.

 ## Early Release

 You have no critical work during this cycle.